- A missing DLL can cause problems, such as when d3dcompiler_43.dll is missing from Windows 10.

 However, there are various potential fixes for the “d3dcompiler_43.dll is missing” error; and these are some resolutions that can resolve the issue.

-How to fix d3dcompiler_43.dll errors on Windows 10
+How do I fix d3dcompiler_43.dll errors on Windows 10

 - Windows 10 and 8 users can open the Command Prompt from the Win + X menu by pressing the Win key + X hotkey.